 The first one we will look at is College Readiness.
 (Click the links to see the data.)
 These statistics were published by the two testing organizations that colleges rely upon to determine student admissions, ACT, and SAT scores for 2017.
-So for our sample, 80% of those students were unprepared for college and they all came from Red (Republican) States.
-This begs the questions either: what the hell were they doing for 12 years or what minimal subjects were they being prepared for proficiency?
+So, for our sample, 80% of those students were unprepared for college, and they all came from Red (Republican) States.
+This begs the question either: what the hell were they doing for 12 years, or what minimal subjects were they being prepared for proficiency?

-because all they listen to is the likes of Fox News, Rush Limbaugh, Breitbart.com, Alex Jones at InfoWars.com and any other conspiracy theory that comes down the pike.
+because all they listen to is the likes of Fox News, Rush Limbaugh, Breitbart.com, Alex Jones at InfoWars.com, and any other conspiracy theory that comes down the pike.
 This is undoubtedly due to the Dunning-Kruger effect.
-In short, the Dunning-Kruger effect is defined thusly at Wikipedia:
+In short, the Dunning-Kruger effect is defined thusly in Wikipedia:

 In the field of psychology, the Dunning–Kruger effect is a cognitive bias wherein people of low ability suffer from illusory superiority, mistakenly assessing their cognitive ability as greater than it is.
 The cognitive bias of illusory superiority derives from the metacognitive inability of low-ability persons to recognize their own ineptitude; without the self-awareness of metacognition, low-ability people cannot objectively evaluate their actual competence or incompetence.